Lovely smell of a road trip… Gurgaon Kanpur!

 We covered 76 km on ALEW in 40 mins.
 Time read 09.30 hrs when we took the Etawah exit.
 As we hit the NHAI developed highway, a barrage of construction dust hit us.
 Jaswant Nagar, was in a plume of dust.
 The XUV’s speed dropped from triple digits to 20 kmph in a matter of seconds.
 My beast screeched continuously while negotiating the potholed road.
 Its grunt was loud and visible.
 No one likes potholed road, and certainly not the urbane XUV.
 Next 15 km were the hardest to deal with, till we crossed Etawah.
 Slowly and gradually, road quality improved while traffic density decreased.
 XUV regained the triple digits speed.
 Kanpur was still around 140 km away.
 GPS showed ETA at 12.10 hrs.

-By the time, we entered Kanpur city, time showed 11.20 hrs.
+By the time, we entered Kanpur city, the time showed 11.20 hrs.
 As we turned towards Panki, city traffic and narrow road slowed us down further.
-By the time, we reached Vijaynagar crossing, speed was barely 5 kmph, we literally crawled and jostled for space with other cars, street vending carts, vegetable sellers, cycle rickshaws, garbage studded sides of road and leisurely strolling cows.
+By the time, we reached Vijaynagar crossing, speed was barely 5 kmph, we literally crawled and jostled for space with other cars, street vending carts, vegetable sellers, cycle rickshaws, garbage studded sides of the road, and leisurely strolling cows.
 This was the same Kanpur I remembered always.
 Finally, I was in my city and it welcomed me in the same way.
-We reached home at 11.45 hrs, the way GPS lady had predicted.
+We reached home at 11.45 hrs, the way the GPS lady had predicted.

 I was surprised to see that electricity was coming.
-We had this liberty to switch on AC and enjoy full blast of chilled air.
+We had this liberty to switch on AC and enjoy a full blast of chilled air.
 Has Kanpur improved so much?
 No power cuts, really?
 It was then when I was told that due to Eid today, there will be no power cut.
 Wow, so much for a quota of votes.
 The city hasn’t changed, nor have the politicians.

 However, a water supply tanker parked his vehicle haphazardly which blocked half of the already narrow road.
 Soon, chaos followed.
 Bikes and rickshaws squeezed their way and maneuvered their way.
-I must admit, I was worried that they may dash in to my car and scratch it. the focus got shifted to chaat once I had the first spoon.
+I must admit, I was worried that they may dash into my car and scratch it. the focus got shifted to chaat once I had the first spoon.
 Earnestly, Gurgaon doesn’t serve so delicious chaat.
 It may be more hygienic there but this was real bliss…delicious.
 The next stop was kulfi falooda at Agra Sweet House and sweets at Banarsi Misthan Bhandar.

 All those old memories of school days at Kanpur kept coming back.
 Nostalgia engulfed me and I wanted my son to enjoy all those delicacies, the way I did when I was a kid.
 I did try to hog everything that Kanpur offered in that short span of time but somehow missed the famous Banarsi Chai at Moti Jheel.
 Got to know that his shop shifted elsewhere…may be, I’d try finding him next time.

-A day before, we had travelled home to Pari chowk within an hour.
+A day before, we had traveled home to Pari chowk within an hour.
 It was impossible today, during day time.
-The speed again dropped to 60 kmph and got further reduced near Kalindi kunj.
-This was the most stressful part of driving, negotiating the way and jostling on the road with other cars.
+The speed again dropped to 60 kmph and got further reduced near Kalindi Kunj.
+This was the most stressful part of driving, negotiating the way, and jostling on the road with other cars.
 Finally, by the time we reached home, it was around 18.00 hrs.
 Thankfully, it was a Sunday else office rush hours would have further delayed our return home.
 Overall, it was a quick sweet trip with lots of driving and nostalgic foods.
-We drove more than a thousand kilometres in two day, on one of the finest roads of India.
+We drove more than a thousand kilometers in two days, on one of the finest roads of India.

 One song which reverberated in my mind during entire trip was from the movie Parichay – “Musafir hoon yaaron~~”…humming that songs during long lonely stretches of YEW and ALEW was soothing.
 Just to check how soothing it is… after a heavy lunch of chole bhature and lassi on a hot Sunday afternoon, lie down on a lazy couch, put the AC on full blast, dim the lights, blind the curtains and play this old melody on your ipod.
 Absolute bliss… nostalgia is bound to engulf you.
 If it still doesn’t, perhaps, you need to create more memories of road trips.